raynachen2023/ML_Random-Forest/README.md

 Data source: https://www.kaggle.com/competitions/musiclala2023

 ## Understand the data
-id: Song id;
+id: Song id

-performer: Performer name;
+performer: Performer name

 song: Song name

 genre: Genre

 track_duration: Duration in milliseconds
 track_explicit: Is explicit
 danceability: Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
 A value of 0.0 is least danceable and 1.0 is most danceable.